How Agile HR created an agile business – and left their crisis behind

 “I like new tools and new ways to work.
 When I came across the Celpax to measure employee mood I figured it could complement our agile way of working”, she explains and walks over to where the device hangs by the exit door.

-I ask her if she was able to identify why the Mood KPI dropped:
+I ask her if she was able to identify why the Mood KPI dropped within the agile team:

 “Well, we have a family environment.
 When some employees that had been with the company for a very long time decided to move on, that had an impact.
 We also made one of our regular team changes – it’s good to move the teams around – and that made things a bit messy and created uncertainties.”

-“We’ve grown a lot in a short time and for us it’s important to maintain the family atmosphere.
-That is the company culture I am trying to nail down now.
-This autumn we’ll start with 360 review feedback to get a more complete picture.”
+“We’ve grown a lot in a short time and for us, it’s important to maintain the family atmosphere.
+That is the company culture I am trying to nail down now.”
+This autumn they also plan to start with 360 review feedback to get a more complete picture.

-“Our conference was off-site and some employees asked why we hadn’t brought the Celpax device.
+“Some employees asked why we hadn’t brought the Celpax device.
 That was quickly resolved by someone grabbing a whiteboard and drawing a happy and a sad face.
 People could then write their thoughts around the day.
 That made me realize how we’ve started to think more in these terms.
-It’s a simple way to get fast feedback”, says the HR Manager.
+It’s a simple way to get fast feedback”, says the Agile HR Manager.

-And on the dashboard it was easy to see how the Mood KPI started going up after the event.
-Quickly!
+And on the dashboard, it was easy to see how the Mood KPI started going up after the event.

 100% green mood!
 Although…